Hurt In A Motorcycle Collision? Get Help Today!

 That’s a good question.
-And the hard-working Seattle motorcycle accident lawyers at Pendergast Law, are ready to help you answer it.
-For nearly half a century, we've been helping victims just like you regain their futures by holding the right parties accountable for their actions.
+And the hard-working Seattle motorcycle accident lawyers at Pendergast Law are ready to help you answer it.
+For nearly half a century, we’ve been helping victims just like you regain their futures by holding the right parties accountable for their actions.
 We can help you calculate what your overall losses will be, including wages from missed work, future medical bills, and pain and suffering.
-Call our office at (425) 228-3860 or toll-free (888) 228-3860 to set up a free consultation today.
+Call our office toll-free 888-539-9211 to set up a free consultation today.

 Washington Motorcycle Accident Case Results

-- $685,000 recovery for a man who fractured his left wrist, arm, and leg in a motorcycle accident in Enumclaw, WA.
+- $685,000 recovery for a man who fractured his left wrist, arm, and leg in a motorcycle accident in Enumclaw.

 - $225,000 recovery for leg fracture in Seattle motorcycle accident.

-- $220,000 recovery for a man who sustained a concussion and fractured ribs when he was hit while riding his motorcycle in Pierce County, WA.
+- $220,000 recovery for a man who sustained a concussion and fractured ribs when he was hit while riding his motorcycle in Pierce County.

 - $175,000 recovery for a man who injured his clavicle and ribs when a car swerved and knocked him off his motorcycle in Bellevue.

-Over the years, we've witnessed many motorcycle collisions and a wide variety of associated injuries.
-Because of a motorcycle's size and exposure, injuries to riders are often severe, demanding a great deal of medical attention and rehabilitation to fully recover from.
+Over the years, we’ve witnessed many motorcycle collisions and a wide variety of associated injuries.
+Because of a motorcycle’s size and exposure, injuries to riders are often severe, demanding a great deal of medical attention and rehabilitation to fully recover.

 - Road rash is a serious-yet-common injury that occurs when a rider is thrown from a bike and slides across the asphalt, scraping off the skin.